 <?php phpinfo(); ?>

 We can also request specific details to be displayed to the browser by passing available constants to this function.
-Following list shows such available options.
+The following list shows such available options.

 Note: php_info() and php_info(INFO_ALL) both provide same effect on browser.